Frank Romero: Biography

 Frank Romero was born July 11, 1941, in the Boyle Heights neighborhood of Los Angeles, California.
 He was the oldest of three children in a middle class family, his parents were Delia Jurado and Edwardo (or Edward) Romero.
 Romero is of Spanish and Mexican heritage.
 Growing up they spoke English at home and Romero learned to speak Spanish later in life.

 He attended the summer program at Otis College of Art and Design and in the 1950s he enrolled in California State University, Los Angeles (Cal State LA) where he befriended Carlos Almaraz.
 Romero studied with Rico Lebrun and Herbert Jepson.
 In the 1960s, he worked in graphic design for the Charles and Ray Eames studio and later for A&M Records.
 In 1968–1969, Romero lived in New York City with Carlos Almaraz.

 In the 1970s, Romero alongside Almaraz, Roberto de la Rocha and Gilbert Lujan formed the art collective Los Four.
 In 1974, Los Four were the first Chicano artist to be shown at the Los Angeles County Museum of Art (LACMA).

 His best known painting is Death of Ruben Salazar (1986), which was one of his police brutality series.
 He is also known for Nino y Caballo (A vision expressing freedom and joy) (1984), one of the three building-sized murals on the Victor Clothing Company Building.

 Personal life

-Romero's first marriage was in 1969 to Diane Marie Humphrey in New York City.
+Romero's first marriage was in 1969 to Dian Marie Humphrey (Dian Zepeda) in New York City.

 In 1980, Romero married Nancy Wyle in Los Angeles, California.
 Nancy's parents were artist Edith R. Wyle and Frank S. Wyle, the co-founders of the Craft and Folk Art Museum in Los Angeles.
 Together they had daughter, Sonia Romero.

 Frank Romero is currently married to artist Sharon Lear Dabney.